Welcome!

 The defining “relationship” of what I look for in a career, working with Madison was an adventure, with freedom to explore new code, introduce potential creative projects, and participate in editorial in ways that the production and design teams aren’t always granted.
 Every day for 6 years, I built endless websites with gorgeous images and incredible writing, all fueled by the ability to indulge my passion for popular culture and focused by the direction of incredible art directors, photographers, and mavericks, including Madison herself.
 I loved participating in daily editorial meetings with a brilliant and popular-culture-focused, deeply inspiring team.
 This was the best time I’ve ever had for money and I confess, I’ve been looking for another Madison ever since she left Chicago.
 I will always treasure the people I met there and the nuances of design, culture, tact, and grace that I learned from my coworkers.

-My long-term career position that ended up being my Covid-19 Layoff Job, Mabel brought me 9 years of consistency, collaborative support, and creative mentorship working in an advertising agency, with a very diverse group of creatives, software developers, engineers, all working together to create millions (literally, millions) of interactive digital projects.
+My long-term career position that ended up being my COVID-19 layoff job, Mabel brought me 9 years of consistency, collaborative support, and creative mentorship working in an advertising agency, with a very diverse group of creatives, software developers, and engineers, all working together to create millions (literally, millions) of interactive digital projects.
 I am proud of the work I did with Mabel, and I wish I had kept a portfolio from many of the clients whose projects I produced - the range of templates I adapted with the art directors was dizzying.
-Because I don’t have the images, or the 1000 words per image to describe everything, I will say that I am proud to have been a valuable contributor to the successful consistency in design and brand identity for nearly a decade of collaborative, creative, innovative work.
+Because I don’t have the images or the 1000 words per image to describe everything, I will say that I am proud to have been a valuable contributor to the consistent design and brand identity over nearly a decade of collaborative, creative, innovative work.

 Karen

 I spent 15 months with Karen, embedded as a creative in her Marketing and Communications department.
-I came in to exercise my managerial and innovative digital experiences in an environment that had previously hired vendors for all their creative needs.
-It was a confidence-building, emotional intelligence experiment in which they let me build a fun, diverse, kind of crazy creative department, content management system outline, and innovative website production process from the ground up.
+I came in to apply my managerial and innovative digital experience in an environment that had previously hired vendors for all its creative needs.
+It was a confidence-building, emotional-intelligence experiment in which they let me build a fun, diverse, kind of crazy creative department, a content management system outline, and an innovative website production process from the ground up.
 Surprisingly, the whole experience wasn’t as daunting as it would have been if I had been told at the beginning: “Hey, let me tell you what we’re gonna try to do together - and which skills and experiences you brought to the table were the real reasons why we asked you to come out with me - it’s not what you really thought.”

 THE FUTURE Job - To Be Named